 After nearly 10 years of supporting strategy and brainstorm sessions for Fortune 50 companies and startups alike, we’ve seen plenty of examples of both outcomes.

 We like the first a whole lot better.

 That’s why at ImageThink, we are committed to helping you leave your team meeting energized and ready to attack the next work week with renewed focus.
 The time you spend in team communication should lead to alignment, clarified strategy, and concrete next steps.

 So if you’re tired of feeling more confused and overwhelmed after a meeting than when you walked in, read on– We’ll share a few simple but effective visual exercises and templates to structure your corporate meetings, prioritize projects, and break goals into achievable action items.

 Defining tomorrow’s goals for your organization starts with clarifying the objectives of today.

-Have your graphic recorder or facilitator map out the agenda for your day on one side of a board or flip chart, and the outcomes you aim to accomplish on the other.
+During a team meeting have your graphic recorder or facilitator map out the agenda for your day on one side of a board or flip chart, and the outcomes you aim to accomplish on the other.

 This sounds simple—and that’s because it is.
 But the impact on the effectiveness on your meeting will be tremendous.
-Your meeting’s participants will appreciate being told what’s coming up, and the clear, visible outcomes will help keep conversation focused and useful.
+Your participants will appreciate being told what’s coming up, and the clear, visible outcomes will help keep conversation focused and useful.